For my birthday Karen took me on a shark dive out of Pacific Harbour on the south coast of Viti Levu.

 I have put together a short video of the best clips I got of the sharks swimming around us.
 I hope you enjoy it.

-3 comments on “Fiji Shark Dive
+3 responses to “Fiji Shark Dive”

-1. Garry Woods
+1. Garry Woods Avatar

 These are great posts, Pete!
 Stay safe.
 Thanks.